touche-hashe/dark-mode/README.md

 - Saves user preference in localStorage.
 - Styled boxes and text that adapt to the chosen mode.

-## Project Structure

-## How to Run

-1. Clone the repository or download the ZIP.
-2. Open index.html in your browser.

-## Preview

 When clicking the button: